Carolinevp/Carolinevp/README.md

 Outside of programming I love cooking 🌱, sewing 🧵  and travelling 🌎.
 I am also a certified yoga teacher 🧘🏽‍♀️  and a bookworm! 🤓

-💻  I am currently working on improving lux and Frontier apps, and I am learning Docker 🐳

 </div>

 <br />